KeyanSong/431-2018/slides/class05/README.md

 ## Deliverables Coming Soon

-- Please complete the **Minute Paper after Class 05** available at **THIS LINK**.
+- **NEW!** By noon tomorrow (2018-09-12) please complete the [Minute Paper after Class 05](http://bit.ly/431-2018-minute05), available at http://bit.ly/431-2018-minute05.
+Thanks!
 - [Homework 2](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework2) is due Friday 2018-09-14 at Noon.
 Submit your work (again, R Markdown and HTML files) via Canvas.
     - A PDF of the [Homework 1 Answer Sketch](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework1) was posted last Friday after the deadline, and there's an R Markdown version posted there now, too.
     - Thanks to everyone for getting Homework 1 submitted on time!
-    - Grades should be available on Thursday, and we may discuss Homework 1 a little more in class Thursday.
+    - Grades should be available on Thursday, and we will discuss Homework 1 a little more in class on Thursday.
 - Read the Introduction and Chapter 1 of Nate Silver's *The Signal and the Noise* (Introduction and Chapter 1) before Class 7.

 ## Today's Announcements

-1. Information on the Course Project has begun to appear at **THIS LINK**.
+1. Information on the Course Project has begun to appear at https://github.com/THOMASELOVE/431-2018-project.
+2. In responding to Question 7 on Homework 1, some of you asked questions of general interest.
+I'll comment on these in class.

 ## Some Links from Today